WeCanCodeIT/columbus-2017-fall/CareerServices/LinkedInProfileChecklist.md

 ## LinkedIn Profile Checklist
-LinkedIn is one of the most popular online social platforms and is the #1 choice when it comes to using a social platform to build your professional brand and make professional connections for your career.
+LinkedIn is one of the most popular online social platforms and is the #1 choice when it comes to using a social platform to build your professional brand and make professional connections for your career with over 259M professionals and over 3M companies.
 There are several main features of LinkedIn, including:
 - News Feed
 - Profile
 - Network